Evolution of an arched magnetized laboratory plasma in a sheared magnetic field: Introduction

-Modeling solar prominences in laboratory or simulation often involves creation of flux ropes - twisted magnetic structures due to significant poloidal magnetic field generated by the toroidal electrical current (see figure \ref{fig01} for flux-rope co-ordinates) \citep{torok2011, fan2005, low2001, chen2011}.
+Modeling solar prominences in a laboratory or computer simulation often involves creation of flux ropes - twisted magnetic structures due to significant poloidal magnetic field generated by the toroidal electrical current (see figure~\ref{fig01}(b) for coordinates) \citep{torok2011, fan2005, low2001, chen2011}.
 A kink-unstable magnetic flux rope with electrical current along externally imposed toroidal magnetic field, $B_t$, is expected to develop writhe due to dominance of self-generated magnetic field, $B_p$.
-Quantitatively, writhe is a measure of net self-coiling of magnetic-field lines and is related to its total torsion \citep{torok2014}.
-Writhe is dependent on the magnitude of electrical current and toroidal magnetic field.
+Quantitatively, writhe is a measure of net self-coiling of magnetic field lines and is related to its total torsion (how sharply it is twisting out of the plane of curvature) \citep{torok2014}.
+In the absence of an overlying magnetic field, writhe of a flux rope is dependent on the magnitude of electrical current and toroidal magnetic field.
 Therefore, it is also related to magnetic helicity through $H = F^2(T + W)$; where $H$ is the relative helicity, $F$ is the axial magnetic flux, $W$ is the writhe, and $T$ is the number of turns of the field line \citep{berger2006}.
-Same formula applies to flux ropes with line-tied boundary conditions at both foot-points.
-Under ideal MHD assumptions (justified for solar prominences and their simulations), the magnetic helicity is nearly conserved.
+The same formula applies to flux ropes with line-tied boundary conditions at both foot-points.
+Under ideal MHD assumptions (justified for solar prominences), the magnetic helicity is nearly conserved.
 Therefore, the twist and writhe are closely coupled to each other.
 The total twist, $\Phi$, can be expressed as \citep{hood1981},